jeffhlewis/AEP_DataLandingZone/README.md

 }
 ```

-**Making this API will invalidate all previous Data Landing Zone SAS credentials**.
+**Making this API call will invalidate all previous Data Landing Zone SAS credentials**.
 If there are concerns about using long-lived SAS credentials with a given workflow, this API call can be used to create a new SAS credential each time we wish to connect to Data Landing Zone.

 ---